Pavel Dorofeyev

-Pavel Igorevich Dorofeyev (Павел Игоревич Дорофеев; born 26 October 2000) is a Russian professional ice hockey player who is a winger for the Vegas Golden Knights of the National Hockey League (NHL).
-Dorofeyev was selected in the third round of the 2019 NHL entry draft, 79th overall, by the Golden Knights.
+Pavel Igorevich Dorofeyev (Павел Игоревич Дорофеев; born 26 October 2000) is a Russian professional ice hockey player who is a winger for the New York Rangers of the National Hockey League (NHL).
+Dorofeyev was selected in the third round of the 2019 NHL entry draft, 79th overall, by the Vegas Golden Knights.

 Playing career

-Dorofeyev with the Golden Knights in 2023.
+Dorofeyev with the Golden Knights in 2026.

 Dorofeyev played as a youth in his native Russia within the junior ranks of Metallurg Magnitogorsk.
 Following his second season in the KHL with Metallurg in 2019–20, Dorofeyev was traded by the club along with three other prospects to Traktor Chelyabinsk in exchange for Vladislav Semin on 11 June 2020.

 He began the 2020–21 season, with Chelaybinsk affiliate, Chelmet Chelyabinsk of the Supreme Hockey League (VHL), posting eight goals and 17 points through 36 regular season games.
 He made his lone KHL appearance with Traktor Chelyabinsk in a 4–2 victory over Kunlun Red Star on 7 October 2020.

 With the pandemic-delayed North American season approaching, Dorofeyev ended his contract with Traktor Chelyabinsk and was signed to a three-year, entry-level contract with the Vegas Golden Knights on 25 January 2021.
 He was then assigned to join the Golden Knights' new AHL affiliate, the Henderson Silver Knights, in their training camp.

 Dorofeyev made his NHL debut with Vegas in their 2021–22 season opening game, a 4–3 victory over the Seattle Kraken.
 After spending most of the 2021–22 and 2022–23 seasons with Henderson, Dorofeyev was again recalled to Vegas' roster in March 2023; he then recorded his first NHL point and first NHL goal on 12 March 2023, with an assist on a William Karlsson first-period goal later followed by a go-ahead deflection goal off his helmet in the third period.

 After recording seven goals and nine points in 18 games played during the 2022–23 season, and with his entry-level contract expiring, Dorofeyev signed a one-year extension with Vegas on 19 July 2023.
 After a career-high 47 games in the 2023–24 season, Dorofeyev signed a further two-year extension with Vegas on 1 July 2024.